Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Results

 The findings presented in Figure~\ref{fig:2} are consistent with those of \citeA{ong2024vapor}.
 However, both analyses rely on a single, hand-picked composite domain in the North Pacific.
 To assess the generality of these results, we perform a \textit{global} composite analysis using representative locations across the five major AR regions, as shown in Figure~\ref{fig:1}.
 We conduct budget analyses using both IVTE and IKEV, finding that the results are very similar.
-The similarity suggests that the partition of $q$ does not change the findings we present.
-For simplicity, all results of the budget analysis presented in the main text are based on the IKEV, while the IVTE-based analysis is provided in Text S3.
+The similarity suggests that the partition of $q$ does not change the presented findings.
+For simplicity, all results of the budget analysis presented in the main text are based on the IKEV, while the IVTE-based analysis is provided in the supplemented material.

 Figure~\ref{fig:3} shows the contributions from IKEV tendency terms to AR growth/decay (panel~a) and to AR movement (panel~b).
 Each vertical panel depicts the contributions from the major tendency terms in each basin, with horizontal arrows marking the center of each composite.
 Overall, the AR budget composition is similar across all basins.